Last updated: November 30, 2022

 The tax benefits of guaranteed payments are twofold.
 First, the payment reduces the business's taxable income, which results in lower taxes.

 Second, the employee's payment is taxable income, but it is taxed at a lower rate than regular income.
-This means that the employee pay taxes less on the payment.

 When a business makes a guaranteed payment to an employee, it is responsible for withholding tax from the payment.

-This tax is known as the estimated income tax.
+This tax is known as the estimated income tax [4].
 The company must withhold tax at the same rate as it withholds tax from regular wages.

-Guaranteed payments are taxed at the same tax rate as regular wages.
+Guaranteed payments are taxed at the same rate as regular wages.
 The tax rate varies according to the tax bracket in which the employee falls, but it is always less than their standard tax rate.

 How to Set Up Guaranteed Payments?